Sergeus/CivMods/README.md

 - Removed obsoletetechs from units that referred to non-SiegeMod techs
 - Fixed a bug that caused Svesta's ability to block war with 1 trade route instead of 4
 - Added the Sloop unit, second unique for Numydia
+- Resized panels on scenario setup screen so that Svesta UA displays properly

 #### CHANGELOG V1.1